stptops-coder/EmbeddingShift.NET/src/EmbeddingShift.ConsoleEval/HowToRun.md

 ---

-## Data Location

-By default, embeddings and artifacts are persisted under the console app’s data path (e.g., `./data/<dataset>/...`).
-If you customized storage (SQLite/JSONL/etc.), the console uses that configuration.

----

 ## Clean Up

 To reset a demo run, remove the dataset folder under the data path (or use a `delete-dataset` command if present).